chenaciousD/website/content/projects/LearningExperiments/index.md

 - `rewards` the feedback that the system might receive from taking action in a state -`policy` how the system decides which action to take in a given state

-I decided to apply these concepts to create an adaptive news summarization experience.
-My belief was that based on time of day and topic, one might want to have different kinds of news reading experiences.
-In the morning, you might want summarized blurbs vs in the evening you might be open to more long form articles.
-You might prefer more summarized content for certain topics vs having more detail for other topics that you are currently interested in researching.
-My "agent" in this system basically decided based on various states (time of day, day of week and topic) what level of news detail to serve and the user can simply provide positive, negative of neutral feedback.
-I use this feedback as input into a reward function which my agent uses to update its knowledge of the user's preferences so that it can take the best action the next time it encounters the same state.
-I use [q-learning](https://en.wikipedia.org/wiki/Q-learning) as the RL algorithm.
+I applied these concepts to create an adaptive news summarization system.
+My idea was that, depending on the time of day and the topic, users might prefer different styles of news reading experiences.
+For instance, in the morning, users might prefer brief summaries, while in the evening, they might be more inclined to read longer articles.
+Preferences could also vary based on the topic, with some topics warranting concise summaries and others requiring more in-depth coverage.

+In this system, my "agent" determines the appropriate level of news detail to provide based on several factors, including the time of day, the day of the week, and the topic.
+Users can then offer feedback in the form of positive, negative, or neutral responses.
+I use this feedback to create a reward function, which the agent employs to update its understanding of the user's preferences.
+This ensures that the agent can make better decisions the next time it encounters a similar situation.
+I've implemented the reinforcement learning algorithm known as q-learning to drive this process.

 **Here's how it works:**
 - The backend periodically fetches new articles from [NewsAPI](https://newsapi.org/docs/endpoints/top-headlines).